-Larry Combest Health and Wellness Center Mosaics 4 Mosaic panels (8ft.
+Larry Combest Community Health and Wellness Center Mosaics 4 Mosaic panels (8ft.
 X 9ft each) Lubbock Texas [Glass mosaic tile on exterior walls]

-As part of the expansion of the Larry Combest Health and Wellness Center, Texas Tech University selected the team of David Fichter and Joshua Winer to collaboratively design, create and install a large mosaic (four panels) based on themes of community, health, education and culture.
+As part of the expansion of the Larry Combest Community Health and Wellness Center, Texas Tech University selected the team of David Fichter and Joshua Winer to collaboratively design, create and install a large mosaic (four panels) based on themes of community, health, education and culture.
 There is a border at the bottom based on Texas quilt patterns that was created with community volunteers during several community workshops.